4 Building analytic pipelines for a data model

 # ℹ more rows

 Although the R code on the face of it looks fine, when we look at the SQL we can see that our query has two joins to the People table.
-One join gets birth country and the other birth year.
+One join gets information on the birth country and the other on the birth year.

 <SQL>